 In the right circumstances, you can donate used shoes to goodwill or another charity.
 If you can’t find the shoes, recycle them instead of throwing them away.

 Pack Up the Better Pairs Individually

-You may protect your favorite shoes by boxing them up individually along with packing paper wrapped around them to keep them intact and in place.
+You can protect your favorite shoes by boxing them individually with packing paper.
 If you didn’t keep the boxes in which the shoes came in, still there is no problem.
 You may purchase necessary cardboard shoe boxes in multi-packs as well as use small plastic bins too.

 Tie Sneakers Together With the Help of the Laces

 If you’re going to throw shoes like sneakers into a box or other container together, you can keep the pairs together by tying their laces together.
 This way, if you need a pair of shoes before you’ve unpacked everything, you won’t have to dig through the pile to find a pair that fits.

 Pack Some Essential Pairs in Their Very Own Box

 Footwear is now not the first thing to be unboxed nowadays.
 We keep 2/3 necessary pairs, which are enough for everyday use.
 Then you unpack the remaining shoes.
 For example, a couple of sneakers, flip-flops for summer/boots for winter are usually adequate for daily life purposes.
 A week can be quickly passed with footwear.
 This allows you to get a week to unpack the heavier shoes.
 As the heavier ones will be in their boxes, the condition will also remain intact at the same time.

 Pack Shoes for Moving by Seasonal Shoes Separately